 |Cache Valley Hotspots

 Cache Valley (made famous by mountain men during the fur trade era) is one of the lesser known birding hot spots in the West.
 Our trip will reveal the area’s great diversity and wealth of birds and other wildlife secrets.
 The trip will visit a variety of habitats and microclimates, ranging from sub-alpine forest to fast-flowing trout streams and semi-desert savanna to wetlands.
 We will also see The Barrens, a Bridgerland Audubon Chapter sanctuary project.
-Possible species include: 3 species of hummingbirds, Wood Duck, Chukar, Gray Partridge, Northern Pygmy- and Short- Eared Owls.
-Swainson’s and Hermit Thrushes, Green-tailed Towhee, Peregrine Falcon, Golden Eagle, and migrating waterfowl, shorebirds, flycatchers, vireos, and warblers.
-Bring lunch and water.
+Possible species include: 3 species of hummingbirds, Wood Duck, Chukar, Gray Partridge, Northern Pygmy- and Short- eared owls.
+Swainson’s and Hermit thrushes, Green-tailed Towhee, Peregrine Falcon, Golden Eagle, and migrating waterfowl, shorebirds, flycatchers, vireos, and warblers.
 Meet at the Davis County Legacy Events Center at 6 am .

 6am – 5pm